 Given a business process model, based on data operation dependency analysis, some false causal relations and false transitive causal relations are changed into parallel relations, and some false transitive causal relations are changed into causal relations, then a new model is constructed by $\alpha$ mining algorithm.
 The refactored model may not be a sound SWF-net.
 In this case, the modelers may need to intervene, which will be further investigated.

 ACKNOWLEDGMENTS

-The work is supported by the HGJ project of China (No. 2010ZX01042-002-002-01), the National Basic Research Program (973 Plan) of China (No. 2009CB320700), the National High-Tech Development Program (863 Plan) of China (No. 2008AA042301), NSF Projects of China (No. 61325008 and No. 61003099), and an Australian Research Council Linkage Project (LP0990393).
+The work was supported by the HGJ project of China (No. 2010ZX01042-002-002-01), NSF Projects of China (No. 61325008 and No. 61472207), and an Australian Research Council Linkage Project (LP0990393).
+Tao Jin is the corresponding author.